solid/authentication-panel/proposals/HttpSignature.md

       }"""^^rdfs:JSON .
 ```

-Since the keyid URL is relative the server, it will not need to make a new network connection to the outside world.
+Since the `keyid` URL is relative, the server will not need to make a new network connection to the outside world.
-Indeed the following are situations where a new network connection won't be needed:
+Indeed, the following is a partial list of situations where a new network connection will not be needed:
  * The `keyId` URL is local to the resource server.
  * The `keyId` URL is a [did:key](https://w3c-ccg.github.io/did-method-key/) or did:jwt URL (see [issue 157](https://github.com/solid/authentication-panel/issues/157)).
 These are URIs that contains in their name all the data of the public key.
 Since the signing string always contains the `@signature-params` field, this data cannot be altered.
  * The `keyId` URL refers to an external resource, but the resource server has a fresh cached copy of it.